wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/2-requirements-and-pre-work.md

 ensure the ideal viewing experience.

-Now that Lamna Healthcare has a home site, customized global navigation, and modern sites and pages for Viva Connections experiences, you are ready to start building the Viva Connections Dashboard.
+Now that Lamna Healthcare has a home site, customized global navigation, and modern sites and pages for Viva Connections experiences, you're ready to start building the Viva Connections Dashboard.